piscesCat/Bard-AI-Reverse-PHP/README.md

 require 'vendor/autoload.php';
 ```

-2. Next, create an instance of the `Bard` class and provide your OpenAI username and password:
+2. Next, create an instance of the `Bard` class and provide cookie Google Bard AI:

 ```php
 use KhaiPhan\Google\Bard;